rfk/git-remote-hg/README.rst

 All the hard work of interoperating between git and mercurial is done by the awesome hg-git module.
-All the hard work of speaking the git-remote-helper protocol is done by git's own http-protol handlers.
+All the hard work of speaking the git-remote-helper protocol is done by git's own http-protocol handlers.
 This script just hacks them together to make it all work a little easier.

 For each remote mercurial repository, you actually get *two* additional